artefactual/archivematica/src/dashboard/install/README.md

 Traditionally, the dbsettings file was used to hold mysql login credentials, which are then shared with other Archivematica components like MCPClient.
-Non-database parameters can be set in the dbsets,tings file, to override the application defaults.
+Non-database parameters can be set in the dbsettings file to override the application defaults.

 The dashboard is a [WSGI](https://wsgi.readthedocs.io/) application.
 The